Melora through Joanna Neff

 S.: Well, I think that's important--that's

 S.: I'm not meaning to do that.

-MELORA: That's right, and that's why we emphasized that
+MELORA: That's right, and that's why we emphasized

-from your Core Soul.
+this from your Core Soul.
 This is what we meant when we started--that

 there is an overall balance among your incarnational expressions: